alan-turing-institute/scivision/docs/about_scips.rst

 What is a SCIP?
 ---------------

-A SCIP, or *Scivision Improvement Proposal*, is a document describing a *standard* for the project: either one that has been accepted and adopted, or that has been suggested.
+A SCIP, or *Scivision Improvement Proposal*, is a document describing a standard for the project: either one that has been accepted and adopted, or that has been suggested.
 It is similar to an RFC (Request for Comments) used in other projects, or a PEP (Python Enhancement Proposal) in the Python ecosystem.
 A SCIP could describe:

     * software architecture
     * an interface or API that the software exposes
     * a file format
     * a process or way of working together.

 SCIPs that have been adopted (whose *status* is 'stable') complement the project documentation, where relevant SCIPs can be linked and referenced.
-Unlike the documentation, they are intended as *normative specifications*, and can be used by implementors to understand the intended behaviour of the system.
+Unlike the documentation, they are intended as specifications, and can be used by implementors to understand the intended behaviour of the system.

 When should a SCIP be used?
 ---------------------------